 - The Right to Get a List of the Disclosures I Have Made.
 You have the right to request a list of instances in which I have disclosed your PHI for purposes other than treatment, payment, or health care operations, or for which you provided me with an Authorization.
 I will respond to your request for an accounting of disclosures within 60 days of receiving your request.
 The list I will give you will include disclosures made in the last six years unless you request a shorter time.
 I will provide the list to you at no charge, but if you make more than one request in the same year, I will charge you a reasonable cost-based fee for each additional request.

 - The Right to Correct or Update Your PHI.
 If you believe that there is a mistake in your PHI, or that a piece of important information is missing from your PHI, you have the right to request that I correct the existing information or add the missing information.
 I may say “no” to your request, but I will tell you why in writing within 60 days of receiving your request.

 - The Right to Get a Paper or Electronic Copy of this Notice.
 You have the right get a paper copy of this Notice, and you have the right to get a copy of this notice by e-mail.
 And, even if you have agreed to receive this Notice via e-mail, you also have the right to request a paper copy of it.

 Acknowledgement of Receipt of Privacy Notice

 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), you have certain rights regarding the use and disclosure of your protected health information.
-By checking the box below, you are acknowledging that you have received a copy of HIPPA Notice of Privacy Practices.
+By signing below, you are acknowledging that you have received a copy of HIPAA Notice of Privacy Practices.

-BY CLICKING ON THE CHECKBOX BELOW I AM AGREEING THAT I HAVE READ, UNDERSTOOD AND AGREE TO THE ITEMS CONTAINED IN THIS DOCUMENT.
+BY SIGNING BELOW I AM AGREEING THAT I HAVE READ, UNDERSTOOD, AND AGREE TO THE ITEMS CONTAINED IN THIS DOCUMENT.